 Shore Her Up! - Our Preservation Campaign

-The Philadelphia Girls' Rowing Club proudly invites you to join us on October 15, 2016, when we hold our Party for Preservation fundraiser.
+The Philadelphia Girls' Rowing Club thanks all who contributed to the success of our Party for Preservation.
 Proceeds from the event will go toward Phase 2 of the Shore Her Up! project.

 Find all the details on our Party for Preservation event page.